Best Places to Visit near Osaka Castle

 5. Hirakata Park

-This amusement park is located in Hirakata City, on the north east side of Osaka City.
+This amusement park is located in Hirakata City, on the northeast side of Osaka City.
 The Hirakata Park opened in 1910, and it is the oldest existing amusement park in Japan.
-The park offers more than 40 kinds of attractions including several roller coasters, free fall ride, and splashy rubber boat ride.
-Many family friendly rides are also available such as Ferris wheel, Merry-go-round, and train ride.
+The park offers more than 40 kinds of attractions including several roller coasters, free fall rides, and splashy rubber boat rides.
+Many family-friendly rides are also available such as the Ferris wheel, Merry-go-round, and train ride.

 Hirakata amusement Park Osaka

 The park offers seasonal events as well.
-In spring, many people come to enjoy wide variety of flowers and blossoms including cherry blossoms and roses.
+In spring, many people come to enjoy a wide variety of flowers and blossoms including cherry blossoms and roses.
 In summer, swimming pools are open and water slides and other fun activities are available.
-In fall and winter, visitors can enjoy beautiful shows with a lot of illuminations and music in the evening.
-The swimming pools turn into ice skate rinks during winter time.
+In fall and winter, visitors can enjoy beautiful shows with many illuminations and music in the evening.
+The swimming pools turn into ice skate rinks during wintertime.
 In addition, the park offers various stage shows collaborated with popular TV shows and anime characters all year around.

 Hirakata Park